TZW1998/tzw1998.github.io/_pages/about.md

 **(2) Learning Your Optimization Problem from Data**

-**(3) Useful Optimization Tricks** Proper optimization tricks can lead to unreasonable effectivness in some machine learning applicataions.
-For eaxmple, one can leverage entropic-regularzied optimal transport for smooting the optimization over permutation [Tang et al. UAI 2023](https://proceedings.mlr.press/v216/tang23a.html), and also one can speedup the sampling of diffusion models by using techniques from speeding up solving nonlinear equations.
+**(3) Useful Optimization Tricks** Proper optimization tricks can lead to unreasonable effectivness in some machine learning applications.

-Proper optimization tricks can lead to surprisingly effective results in some machine learning applications.
 For example, entropic-regularized optimal transport can be used for smoothing optimization over permutations [Tang et al. UAI 2023](https://proceedings.mlr.press/v216/tang23a.html), and techniques from solving nonlinear equations can expedite the sampling of diffusion models [Tang et al. ICML 2024](https://arxiv.org/abs/2402.09970).

 <span style="color: red;">I am open to research collaborations and discussions, as well as opportunities in industry.
 Please don't hesitate to contact me!</span>